Paris to Naples by train: Frecciarossa arrived at Milan Centrale. General information for train travel in Europe Trains from Paris to other cities |

 Step 2, book a ticket from Tirano to Zurich for day 2 as explained on the Bernina Express page.
 If you want to travel in the Bernina Express panoramic carriages between Tirano & Chur, add a seat reservation as I explain here.

 Step 3, book a ticket from Zurich to Paris for day 3 on any departure you like, also at www.raileurope.com or www.thetrainline.com.
-Booking opens up to 4 months ahead, you print your own ticket or can show a mobile ticket on your phone.
+Booking opens up to 4 months ahead, you print your own ticket or can show it on your phone.

 Step 4, that just leaves the Milan-Tirano regional ticket.
 You can buy this on the day at the station, or buy it at www.raileurope.com or www.thetrainline.com and print it out.